 The PhD student on this project will benefit from joint supervision from Mathematics, Neurosurgery and Clinical Imaging research staff at the University of Dundee and Ninewells Hospital (Dundee), as the project will combine mathematical modelling and analysis with imaging data from clinical studies, to make predictions important for neurosurgery decisions.

 There is no funding attached to this project.
-The successful applicant will be expected to provide the funding for tuition fees and living expenses, via external sponsorship or self-funding.
+The successful applicant will be expected to provide the funding for tuition fees, project specific bench fees and living expenses via external sponsorship or self-funding.

 Applicants must have obtained, or expect to obtain, a first or 2.1 UK honours degree, or equivalent for degrees obtained outside the UK in a relevant discipline.

 English language requirement: IELTS (Academic) score must be at least 6.5 (with not less than 5.5 in each of the four components).
 Other, equivalent qualifications will be accepted.
-Full details of the University’s English language requirements are available online: English Language Requirements.
+Full details of the University’s English language requirements are available online.

 Step 1: Email Dr. Dumitru Trucu ([email protected]) to (1) send a copy of your CV and (2) discuss your potential application and any practicalities (e.g. suitable start date).

-Step 2: After discussion with Dr Trucu, formal applications can be made via UCAS Postgraduate.
+Step 2: After discussion with Dr Trucu, formal applications can be made via our direct application system.
 When applying, please follow the instructions below: